AnythingResearch.com Industry Market Research

 The OODA Loop stands for Observe, Orient, Decide and Act.
 The technique was developed by the United States Air Force as a method for fighter pilots to engage the enemy in dogfights.
 The OODA loop is now used in business strategy as a method for quick innovation.

 Decision-making occurs in a recurring cycle of observe-orient-decide-act.
 An entity (whether an individual or an organization) that can process this cycle quickly, observing and reacting to unfolding events more rapidly than an opponent, can thereby get inside the opponent's decision cycle and gain the advantage.
-Strategic Planning OODA Loop - Observe, Orient, Decide, Act
+Strategic Planning OODA Loop Framework

 Boyd developed the concept to explain how to direct one's energies to defeat an adversary and survive.
 Boyd emphasized that the loop is actually a set of interacting loops that are to be kept in continuous operation during combat.
 He also indicated that the phase of the battle has an important bearing on the ideal allocation of one's energies.